-This is the first holiday in the Ghanaian calendar of Ghana Public Holidays 2013 & 2014.
+This is the first holiday in the Ghanaian calendar of Ghana Public Holidays 2018 and 2019.
 Like many other countries in the world, January 1st is considered as a public holiday in Ghana.
 The New Year generally marks the beginning of a new year and is regarded as a universal public holiday.
-Adopted from the Gregorian calendar, the New Year has been incorporated as a public holiday in many countries around the world due to expansion of western culture and Ghana is no exception.
+Adopted from the Gregorian calendar, the New Year has been incorporated as a public holiday in many countries around the world due to the expansion of western culture and Ghana is no exception.

 New Year festivities in Ghana are usually marked with fireworks and festivities.
 However, there is no official state function on January 1 to commemorate this occasion.